 The Corrie Channel is the designated navigation channel/route between Port Stephens and the Myall River, and it also links Nelson Bay and the Port of Tea Gardens.
-The Corrie Channel also provides access to the Myall Lakes, which has a high level of recreational boating activity during peak periods, particularly of cruiser-type vessels.
+The Corrie Channel also provides access to the Myall Lakes, a high recreational boating activity during peak periods, particularly for cruiser-type vessels.
 A bathymetric survey indicated that the channel had in-filled some 21,000m3 since the previous dredging campaign.
 In addition, sand shoaling within the channel has occurred to such an extent that it restricts access to larger vessels.
 Therefore, the Great Lake Council urgently required dredging of the channel to maintain navigation and ensure public safety and access to Port Stephens/Tea Gardens.

 We used the Nu Discovery (cutter suction dredge), a floating booster pump and support vessels for this project.
-The Nu Discovery is a new 250mm Cutter Suction Dredge and is ideally suited to this type of dredging works.
+The Nu Discovery is a new 250mm Cutter Suction Dredge and is ideally suited to this type of dredging work.

 Scope of Works

 - Mobilisation of a 250mm cutter suction dredge, the Nu Discovery 1 x booster pump and 2.65 km’s 250mm poly pipeline.